| Crates.io | tower-abci |

 At the highest level of complexity, application developers can implement

-s and manually control synchronization of shared
+multiple distinct Services and manually control synchronization of shared

-state between them, then use these to construct the ABCI Server
+state between them, then use these to construct the ABCI Server.

 Because these use the same interfaces in different ways, application developers can move gradually along this curve according to their performance requirements, starting with a synchronous application, then refactoring it to do some processing asynchronously, then doing more processing asynchronously, then splitting out one standalone service, then using entirely distinct services, etc.